Main Cathedral of the Russian Armed Forces: Sizes

 Some of the sizes are symbolic.
 The height of the church along with the cross is 95 metres.
 The diameter of the drum of the main dome is 19.45 metres, symbolising the year when the Great Patriotic War ended – 1945.
 The height of the belfry is 75 metres, a reference to the 75 years that passed in 2020 since the end of World War II.
-The height of the small dome is 14.18 metres – open conflict between Nazi Germany and the USSR lasted 1418 days and nights.
+The height of the small dome is 14.18 metres – open conflict between Nazi Germany and the USSR lasted 1,418 days and nights.
 The area of the church complex is 11,000 m2.
 The capacity of the interior of the church is up to 6,000 people.

 Bells

 The bells were made at the Voronezh Foundry.
 The decoration of the bells repeats ornaments decorating the cathedral.
 The bells reflect the theme of Victory in the Great Patriotic War, icons of patrons of the Russian Army.
 The main bell-evangelist was decorated with bas-reliefs depicting key events of the Great Patriotic War.
 Work on the manufacture of the bells was carried out for six months.
 The ensemble weighs more than 20 tonnes, which includes 18 bells, the largest of which weighs 10 tonnes.
 17 of the 18 bells are dedicated to the types and arms of the troops.
 On one side a military emblem is applied to the bell, on the other, the image of the patron saint.
-On 23 August 2019 the bells were installed on the belfry of the cathedral.
+In August 2019, the bells were installed in the belfry of the cathedral.

 Dome

-On 15 November 2019, an 80-tonne central dome was erected on the cathedral, the height and diameter of which are 12 metres.
-In total, the cathedral has six domes, four of which are identical, each of which weighs 34 tonnes, the central one is the largest, and one is on the belfry.
-The design has a high alloy steel frame with a strength factor from 300 to 1500 years.
+In November 2019, an 80-tonne central dome was erected on the cathedral, the height and diameter of which are 12 metres.
+The cathedral has six domes, four of which are identical, each weighing 34 tonnes.
+The central one is the largest, and one is on the belfry.
+The design has a high alloy steel frame with a strength factor of 300 to 1,500 years.

 Floor

 The floors of the cathedral are metal.
 The metal is from melted-down Nazi trophies, such as weapons and tanks that were seized from Wehrmacht forces.
-Thus, the act of walking on the floors of the cathedral is intended to symbolise "delivering a blow to the fascist enemy”.
+The act of walking on the floors of the cathedral is intended to symbolise "delivering a blow to the fascist enemy”.

-The cathedral is also said to contain Adolf Hitler's cap and personal clothes, which were described as trophies and religious relics by Russian Deputy Minister of Defense.